MarcoAnteghini/In-Mito/README.md

 https://github.com/churchlab/UniRep

-Make sure you download the 1900_weights directory and place it toghether with the other files in this repository.
+Make sure you download the 1900_weights directory and place it together with the other files in this repository.

 For example you can first install awscli: